opentargets-archive/ot_covid19/README.md

 * `columns_to_map` - column mapping to populate existing fields for the new targets.

-This recipe shows how to integrate a dataset where we are not expecting new targets, and two new columns are added to the dataset:
+This recipe shows how to integrate a dataset where we are not expecting new targets, and two new columns are added to the final table:

 ```json
 "ot_drugs_processed.tsv": {